DavidAce/DMRG/README.md

 ### Optional Requirements
  You can chose to **either**
   - let the build script compile the libraries below from source into `libs/`.
 This will happen automatically if the library is not found on your system.
 Note that this does *NOT* make a system-wide install, so you can safely delete the `libs/` folder.
   - (*recommended*) install the libraries yourself with your favorite package manager (e.g. `apt` in ubuntu or `brew` in OSX).
-The build script will always attempt to find the libraries in your system.
+The build script will always attempt to find the libraries in your system first.

  The latter is recommended to avoid a lengthy compilation of these rather large libraries.